yehia67/documentation/iota-basics/0.1/concepts/trinary.md

 In trinary, data can be represented as 1, 0, or -1.
 These values are called trits.
 Three trits is equal to one tryte, which can have 27 (3^3) possible values.

+**Note:** The values 1, 0, and -1 are known as balanced trinary, which is used in IOTA.
+The values 0, 1, and 2 are known as unbalanced trinary.

 IOTA represents data as tryte-encoded characters, according to the [tryte alphabet](../references/tryte-alphabet.md) where each of the 27 characters consists of one tryte.

 Luckily, you don't have to convert data from bytes to trytes yourself.
-The [IOTA client libraries](root://client-libraries/0.1/introduction/overview.md) have built in functions for converting data.
+The [IOTA client libraries](root://client-libraries/0.1/introduction/overview.md) have built-in functions for converting data.
 Or, you can use a service such as [IOTA tools](https://laurencetennant.com/iota-tools/index.html).